Origin story

 The public network launched without a premine

 Kaspa.org's current lore page puts mainnet launch in November 2021: a fair-launched Proof-of-Work network with no premine, insider allocation, or pre-sales.
-The homepage adds the genesis-proof framing: every coin traces cryptographically back to an empty genesis.
-Mining created the entire supply; no allocation table set coins aside for insiders.
+The homepage adds the genesis proof: every coin traces back by cryptography to an empty genesis.
+Mining made the whole supply.

 Yonatan later estimated Kaspa's core developers mined about 2.5% of total supply after launch.
 The Kaspa Wiki prehistory page puts the related DAGLabs/Polychain estimate below 3%, roughly 840 million KAS, and says the tighter number is probably closer to 2.5% and under 850 million KAS.
 That's early-miner context, a separate question from whether there was a premine.